lettersmatter/bldlight/README.md

 This utility is fork of maxmati/a4tech-bloody-linux-driver.
-Goal of it is personal needs(have pet project, add support of author's mouse), clear code base(move project to C, update using instruments) and improve UX(classic use style like utility managed by arguments, without capturing input).
+Goal of it is personal needs(have pet project, add support of author's mouse), clear code base(move project to C, compiling using only with make) and improve UX(classic use style like utility managed by arguments, without capturing input).
 Maybe add setting sensivity

 This tool allows setting backlight level of A4TECH wired mouse (USB connected), e.g. A4TECH V7M, A60 etc.